edmundooo/more-money-more-problems/README.md

 * __06_Congress_Metadata.ipynb:__ - downloads metadata for each Congress member, and resolves discrepancies between the Twitter usernames listed in the Congress metadata and Tweet data

 * __06_Campaign_Finance_Data.ipynb:__ downloads campaign finance information for each relevant member of Congress

+* __08_Campaign_Finance_EDA_Aggregate_PAC.ipynb:__ performs EDA on aggreate camapaign contribution data for current Congress, and aggregates PAC contribution totals for each relevant member of Congress